|HD EXPEDITION VIDEO 1: The Rozel, Kansas tornado: Watch Video

 After this, I turned back to the east to prepare for the next meso cycle, but the storm was visually lining out, with radar confirming this.
 However, the storm wasn't done putting on a show.
 The setting sun was starting to shine strongly on the back of the electrified stratiform precip region, and a rare rainbow+lightning opportunity emerged.
 I pulled over and shot these images just west of Larned, Kansas:

-I intended to get a hotel in McPherson, thinking I'd probably be going south on I-35 for the next day's chase.
+I intended to get a hotel in McPherson, thinking I'd probably be going south on I-35 for the next day's expedition.
 However, with graduation weekend, everything was booked, and I ended up going east to Hillsboro to get a room.
-That wrapped up a long, but one of the best, chase days of the decade!
+That wrapped up a long, but one of the best, storm observation days of the decade!